yuchen2199/yuchen2199.github.io/_pages/about.md

 Currently, my research aims to enhance AI agents' ability to understand complex interactions by simulating human cognitive processes and incorporating human knowledge, thereby facilitating more effective human-machine interactions.
 I look forward to doing interesting and meaningful scientific research.

-**Feel free to contact me if you are interested in my research and want to discuss relevant research topic or potential collaborations! :)**
+📣 **<font color=green>I am seeking positions as a joint PhD student, visiting student, or research intern from May 2024.
+Feel free to contact me if you are interested in my research and want to discuss relevant research topic or potential collaborations! :)</font>**

-**<font color=green>I am seeking positions as a joint PhD student, visiting student, or research intern.</font>**
+My email: zhouyuchen99@163.com , zhouych37@mail2.sysu.edu.cn
+My Wechat: zhouyuchen2017

 Research Interests
 ------